DavidRandallPeters/UnrealEngine/UE4_013_Labyrinth-K_BugFixes.md

 ---

-## 013.01 | Bug fix 01 | multiple win messages
+## 013.01 | Bug fix 01 | Multiple win messages

 <br>

-We've kind of blazed through this without maintaining clean code practices - so we'll take a moment now to make everything spick and span.
+You may not be experiencing this - but it's currently entirely possible for the marble to trigger the win message multiple times on its way out.

+Even if thishasn't been an issue for you, do add this fail-safe - and learn about the at the same time:

 <br>

+- Hop back into your **Level Blueprint**

+- In your